Best Of17 min read

 • 2,400+ servers across 90+ locations (all self-owned infrastructure)

-• SOCKS5 proxy support (excellent for torrent clients specifically)
+• SOCKS5 proxy support (excellent for torrent clients)

 • Scramble protocol for obfuscation